cstrawberry/predictive-universe/docs/paper/appendices/appendix_z_fine_structure_constant.md

 1 & 0 & 1 & 1 & 0 & 1 & 1 & 1 & 0 & 0 & 0 & 1 \\
 \end{pmatrix}$$

-*Proof.* The matrix is constructed via the quadratic residue method [MacWilliams & Sloane 1977, Chapter 16].
+*Proof.* The matrix is constructed via the quadratic residue method [MacWilliams & Sloane 1977].
 Verification:
 - Self-orthogonality: $P \cdot P^T = I_{12} \pmod{2}$ ✓
 - Minimum distance: $d = 8$ ✓
 - Weight distribution: $A_0 = 1$, $A_8 = 759$, $A_{12} = 2576$, $A_{16} = 759$, $A_{24} = 1$ ✓ ∎